sea-breezy/sea-breezy/README.md

 <div style='display:flex'>
 I'm on a mission to inspire others to join the coding community and discover the endless possibilities of this amazing field.

 After working as a science teacher, I decided to switch careers and pursue my love of coding.
 I completed a coding bootcamp which allowed me to  work on sevearl project and develop my skills as a full-stack developer.
-I'm currently interested in expanding my knowledge by learning Golang and practicing algorithms.
+I'm currently interested in expanding my knowledge by learning React Native and practicing algorithms.

 I also run a coding Instagram account where I share my journey and inspire others to make the switch.
 Come say hi and let's connect over our shared love of coding!